ChainSafe/game-docs-v2/docs/v2.5/6_signers-and-wallets.md

 ### WebGLWallet

 Use WebGLWallet if you're targeting WebGL platform.
-When a user first connects his account, he'll be prompted to choose the wallet software.
+When user first connects his account, he'll be prompted to choose the wallet software.
 Later on all signing and sending operations will be delegated to this wallet.